Skip to main content

 Cost Free (but materials still cost money) Includes instruction, materials, and structured learning

 The biggest advantage of classes is feedback.
 An experienced instructor can identify why your proportions feel off, why your shading looks flat, or why your composition feels unbalanced — and show you how to fix it in real time.
 Self-teaching makes these blind spots invisible.
+Students who switch from self-teaching to structured classes consistently report that they improve more in their first month of guided instruction than they did in six months of solo practice.

 What to Expect in Your First Drawing Class